dgwhited/guardduty-runbooks/runbooks/discovery-runtime-suspiciouscommand.md

 **Feature:** Runtime Monitoring

-This finding informs you that the listed Amazon EC2 instance or container in your AWS environment has executed a command that might provide an attacker with crucial information to potentially advance the attack.
+This finding informs you that a process running on the listed Amazon EC2 instance or container in your AWS environment has executed a command that might provide an attacker with crucial information to potentially advance the attack.
 The following information may have been retrieved:

 * Local system such as user or network configuration,
 * Other available AWS resources and permissions, or